Snapchat/KeyDB-docs/docs/config-file.md

 # Disable TCP_NODELAY on the replica socket after SYNC?
 #
-# If you select "yes" Redis will use a smaller number of TCP packets and
+# If you select "yes" KeyDB will use a smaller number of TCP packets and
 # less bandwidth to send data to replicas.
 But this can add a delay for
 # the data to appear on the replica side, up to 40 milliseconds with
 # Linux kernels using a default configuration.